chrisdodgers/Useful_Mods_For_Various_Modern_ASUS_Mobos/README.md

 > **AS WANRED PREVIOUSLY AT THE BEGINNING OF THIS GUIDE, I ACCEPT NO RESPONSIBILITY IF YOU TURN YOUR SYSTEM INTO A PAPERWEIGHT!
 YOU HAVE BEEN WARNED ONCE MORE!
 CONTINUE AT YOUR OWN RISK...**
 >

-- The rest of the flashing proceedure you will need to follow the ASUS USB BIOS FlashBack guide linked above, as we now have our `.CAP` image ready to go.
+- The rest of the flashing procedure you will need to follow the ASUS USB BIOS FlashBack guide linked above, as we now have our `.CAP` image ready to go.
 - Throw the image on the root of a FAT32 formatted USB drive, shutdown the system, plug it into your "BIOS" USB port, hold the flash button down for 3 seconds, wait for the FlashBack LED to finish blinking as it reads/writes/verifies.......Success.